“How are my customers doing on their journey with our brand?”

 10. Net Promoter Score

-Net promoter score (NPS) is a customer experience metric that measures the results of a single customer survey question: how likely is a customer to recommend a company’s product or service to a friend or colleague?
+Net promoter score (NPS) is a customer experience management metric that measures the results of a single customer survey question: how likely is a customer to recommend a company’s product or service to a friend or colleague?

 Customers answer on a scale of 1 to 10.
 Those who respond with a score of 9 or 10 are considered “promoters,” those who respond with a score of 0 to 6 are considered “detractors,” and those who respond with a score of 7 or 8 are considered “passives.”